copy/v86/tests/expect/readme.md

 2. Run make `expect-tests`
 3. Verify the generated code and use the printed cp command to accept the test

+Note that .asm files are translated to flat binaries, not elf files, so a .data section may be meaningless.

 For more information, see https://blog.janestreet.com/testing-with-expectations/